2025 Agenda

 Louise Cartwright, Montrose Environmental Australia (Epic Environmental)

-Bioremediation of petroleum and PFAS Impacted Industrial sites in North America
+Bioremediation of Petroleum and PFAS Impacted Industrial Sites in North America

 Katherine French, BluumBio